DataDog/documentation/content/en/account_management/rbac/log_management.md

 ---

 <div class="alert alert-warning">
-Ask your sales representative or customer success manager to have it enabled.
+Ask your sales representative or customer success manager to have this feature enabled.
 </div>

 ## Roles